My Life Story: Chapter 5

 And neither did the two central pastors at my church.

 Where did this leave me?
-Thinking back on it, I suppose there was a degree to which I found myself trying to figure things out for myself, largely without a whole lot of support.
-For the nearly 8 years prior to this stuff all coming to a head, my identity had been rooted in a place that had been defined by these people.
-They were my world.
-And like the shifting tides, I often found a tendency, probably out of desperation to find some sense of coherency while silently grieving a still undefined and unclarified loss, to double down in defence of whichever side was being attacked in a given moment.
+Thinking back on it, there definitely was a degree to which I found myself trying to figure things out for myself, and largely without a whole lot of support.
+Equally so while my once coherent world was once again being pulled out from under me.
+For the nearly 8 years prior to this stuff all coming to a head, my identity had been rooted in my connection to a place that had been defined by these people.
+They were my world, as they were that Church.
+And like the shifting tides, I often found a tendency, probably out of desperation to hold on to some sense of coherency while silently grieving a still undefined and unclarified loss, to double down in defence of whichever side was being attacked in a given moment.
 Which isolated me more than anything.
-I think a part of me believed, or at least hoped, that we were somehow at the heart of it all fighting for the same thing, and that somehow something of what had helped the world to make sense might be preserved.
-Instead, the more people began to leave the more alone I felt.
+I think a part of me believed, or at least hoped, that we were somehow, at the heart of it all, fighting for the same thing, and that somehow something of what had helped the world to make sense might be preserved.
+Instead, the more people began to leave and disappear, the more alone I felt.

-Or perhaps better put, the more alone I became.
-Sometimes its difficult to distinguish between feelings and truth.
+Or perhaps better put, the more alone I became (sometimes it is difficult to distinguish between feelings and truth).
 In this case there was, without a doubt, a tangible and physical change when it came to the space itself.
-Given the degree to which who we are is attached to the spaces we occupy, what eventually became a full fledged church split had left me deeply uncertain about who I was.
+And given the degree to which my own sense of self was attached to this place, I was becoming more and more unfamiliar and uncertain in the process of my own handle on truth and identity as well.

 And for that matter, who God was.